qazaqkage/image-shift-prevent/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Mozilla Public License 2.0.
+See the [LICENSE](https://github.com/qazaqkage/image-shift-prevent/blob/master/LICENSE) file for details.